tenokiya/Chemoinfo_QT_gnn_ens_manuscript_submission/README.md

 - **Original external dataset**: derived from PubChem BioAssay **AID 588834** using the same parent-structure and graph-construction logic.
 - **Strict external subset**: a compound-disjoint subset of the original external dataset created by excluding compounds overlapping the internal dataset by **CID or canonical SMILES**.

+The FAERS-derived signal-positive component of the internal development dataset was generated in a study-specific pharmacovigilance workflow implemented in **R** on a locally assembled FAERS database, using adverse-event signal screening based on reporting-odds-ratio analysis.
+Because this step reflects project-specific database construction and signal-query settings, the repository documents the downstream merge, formatting, and application steps explicitly rather than presenting this curation step as a generic one-command reconstruction.

+In the command-line helper, this curated FAERS-derived positive component is supplied to the `merge-internal` task as the auxiliary positive input via `--aux_positive_csv aux_positive_table.csv`.

 Details of dataset curation, label definition, parent-structure consolidation, redistribution context, and strict external subset construction are described in the manuscript and supplementary methods.

 ---